 In fact, 74 percent of consumers search online for reviews about products or services they are interesting in buying, according to a study by Weber Shandwick.
 The study also found that 47 percent of consumers read recommendations about a product on a website or on social media.

-What areas of influencer relations marketing will produce optimal results?
+What areas of influencer relationship marketing will produce optimal results?
 Content marketing and social media.

 In order to maximize your influencer relations strategy, you want to leverage content on an influencer’s blog or via their social media channels.
 This will amplify your message in new and successful ways.